GowthamK04/PlayListify/README.md

 When the "remove" button is clicked, the selected track is passed to this method, which removes the song from the playlist array.
 The updated playlist, with the track removed, is then passed down through the component tree, ensuring that the changes are immediately reflected in the user interface.

-This feature provided users with full control over their playlist, allowing them to easily add and remove tracks as needed while maintaining a smooth and responsive interaction.
+This feature provided users with full control over their playlists, allowing them to easily add and remove tracks as needed while maintaining a smooth and responsive interaction.

 #### 7. Implementing Playlist Renaming